 Secondly, he did not come to be useful, but to be precious.
-Oh how many Christians receive him as useful.
+Oh, how many Christians receive him as useful.
 Or another way to put it is: Jesus Christ did not come into the world to assist you in meeting desires you already had before you were born again.
 He came into the world to change your desires so that he is the main one.
 That is the reason he came.
 And so many preachers, maybe some have stood in this pulpit, and they have taken you right where you are with your desires, natural desires that you share with every fallen human being in the world and just say: “Jesus came to meet that.”
 Well, he didn’t.
 He came to change those desires profoundly.
 It is called the new birth so that he is the central desire.
 He is the bread.
 He is the precious one.
-That is the point of his sermon.
+That is the point of this sermon.

 He Came to Change our Desires

 Now he does care about bread, I mean natural bread.
 He cares about your body.
 He just doesn't care about your body and your natural bread mainly.
 That is coming.
 That is coming just on the other side of the grave.
-There is going to be a resurrection some day.
+There is going to be a resurrection someday.
 No more mourning.
 No more crying.
 No more tears.
 No more depression.
 No more sin.
 Only joy on the new earth, under the new heavens forever.
 That is coming.
 He cares about the body.
 He is going to raise the body from the dead, make you young forever, handsome forever, healthy forever, so that you can enjoy him in the fullness of your humanity.
 That is coming.
 But that is not the main point of this world.

-So there is another young lady in our church, young late 40s, four kids, two in college, two smaller.
+So there is another young lady in our church, young late forties, four kids, two in college, two smaller.
 And the doctors have told her maybe two weeks before her leukemia takes her out.
 We are still praying: Oh, God, make this last ditch unusual creative never tried before kind of chemo do the thing that might do it, but they are preparing themselves.
-I am more than willing to do that funeral if it comes, because I have got such good news for that elder in my church and that family and those kid.
+I am more than willing to do that funeral if it comes, because I have got such good news for that elder in my church and that family and those kids.
 God cares about the body.
 He will never ever throw it away.
 He will make it new.

 But he didn’t come mainly to do that here.
 He didn’t come mainly to cause all of our physical desires to be satisfied, but to change those desires at their core so that he becomes our treasure over everything and that can happen in this prison way better sometimes than it can in the free, prosperous, hell-bent world.
-So I hope you men get this, that Jesus Christ came into the world to do mainly what can be done here, treasuring him, loving him, following him, living for him, rejoicing in him, being satisfied in him, making much of him in everything you do — morning to night — can be done anywhere on the planet.
+So I hope you men get this, that Jesus Christ came into the world to do mainly what can be done here: treasuring him, loving him, following him, living for him, rejoicing in him, being satisfied in him, making much of him in everything you do — morning to night — can be done anywhere on the planet.
 That is the main reason we exist.

 A Story About Bread

-Verses 1-15 is the story of the feeding of the 5,000 and the rest of the chapter is all about bread.
+Verses 1-15 is the story of the feeding of the five thousand and the rest of the chapter is all about bread.
 It is all about Jesus as the bread.
 So Jesus has come to give a sign in the multiplying of these loaves that he himself is the bread of heaven, not mainly that he can make enough bread to feed everybody.
 He calls this a “sign.”

 Seeking the Miracle or the Person